 While a lack of net neutrality may not affect those that are temporarily backpacking through Portugal, it does affect those who live in the country.
 With less net neutrality comes more specific data.
 In layman’s terms, this means that you’ll be paying more money to use only certain online applications.
 You’ll have to buy a “packages” that grant you data that can only be used for apps listed under certain categories i.e. video, music, messaging.

 It’s a complex subject, and I, unfortunately, don’t have the means here to explain it.
-I encourage anyone to educate themselves on this very serious and relevant issue.
+I encourage everyone to educate themselves on this very serious and relevant issue.
 The future is bright, so long as we guard the light.

 Sex, Drugs, and Rock ‘n’ Roll in Portugal

 Portugal is very much a wine culture.
 Many of the world’s most regarded drops are produced in Portugal.
 Port wine is the most famous, though there is more to Portuguese wine than the sweet stuff.
 Just about every hue of wine of is available here – whites, reds, roses, sparkling, even greens!

 Do yourself a favor and actually experiment a little!
 Try an Alicante Bouschet, which has been described as smokey and sweet, like barbecue.
 Maybe taste one Portugal’s whites, like a Encruzado, and see how it stacks up against your sacred California Chardonnay?

 Beer and spirits are widely available as well.
 Outside of the occasional craft brewery or distillery though, they do tend to be a little on the generic side.
 Don’t expect prize-winning brews here.